-Named Executive Officer Target Bonus as a Percent of Base Salary Actual Bonus as a Percent of Base Salary
+Named Executive Officer Target Bonus as a Percent of Base Salary (%) Actual Bonus as a y Percent of Base Salary (%)

-(%) (%)

-Necip Sayiner 110 83.4
+Necip Sayiner 110 28

+Paul V. Walsh, Jr. (Through July 2, 2011) 40 -

+Paul V. Walsh, Jr. (Effective July 3, 2011) 75 19

-William G. Bock 100 75.8
+William G. Bock 100 26

+G. Tyson Tuttle (Through May 11, 2011) 75 -

+G. Tyson Tuttle (Effective May 12, 2011) 100 34

-Kurt W. Hoff 75 63.7
+Kurt W. Hoff 75 29

-Jonathan D. Ivester 75 64.6
+Jonathan D. Ivester 75 30

-Paul V. Walsh.
-Jr. 40 30.2

-Due to 2010 performance, the actual bonuses as a percent of base salary were lower than the targeted 75th percentile, except in the case of Mr. Bock and Mr. Ivester whose original targets were set higher than the 75th percentile.
+Due to our 2011 performance, the actual bonuses as a percent of base salary were significantly lower than the targeted 75th percentile.

-The cash incentive awards paid to the Named Executive Officers during 2010 are set forth in the Summary Compensation Table below.
+The cash incentive awards paid to the Named Executive Officers during 2011 are set forth in the Summary Compensation Table below.

 Long-Term Incentive Compensation.
 The Compensation Committee uses long-term incentive compensation, typically in the form of equity awards, for our Named Executive Officers, to retain talent, to align their interests with the interests of our stockholders and to provide incentives that we believe encourage behaviors that will maximize stockholder value.
+For 2011, the Compensation Committee approved the use of a mix of market stock units ("MSUs") and restricted stock units ("RSUs"), rather than simply using RSUs as the Compensation Committee had done in prior years.